menefotto/errors/README.md

 Package errors

-Errors is a simple package the provide a custom error type that satisfies the error interface but provides more informations like the stardard log library, will print out the line number and file name where the error happened.
+Errors is a simple package the provide a custom error type that satisfies the error interface but improves on the standard error type adding more informations like the stardard log library does, will print out the line number and file name where the error happened.
 The error message string which has been used at creation time it's accessible by simply calling Msg.